AmoebeLabs/swiss-army-knife-card-manual/docs/design/functional-card-tomorrow-pollen-all-card.md

 !!! info "You need the SVG files from Github and put those in the `www/images/tomorrow` folder"
     Images and colors used for this card are adapted versions from Isabella Alströms pollen images

+!!! warning "Replace example entities with your entities!"

 ```yaml linenums="1"
 - type: 'custom:swiss-army-knife-card'
   entities: